 Whatever the reason behind them, anxiety disorders can be debilitating, with sufferers often experiencing worry to the point that it interferes with life’s daily activities.
-Whether sufferers struggle with an ongoing, generalized anxiety disorder (GAD) or more sudden attacks of intense anxiety or panic, in extreme cases, both can manifest in physical symptoms similar to those associated with a heart attack or stroke.
-These include heart palpitations, sweating/flushing, headache and backache, fatigue, restlessness, digestive issues like diarrhea and nausea, and difficulty sleeping and concentrating, as well as an onslaught of negative thoughts and fears.
+Whether sufferers struggle with an ongoing, generalized anxiety disorder (GAD) or more sudden attacks of intense anxiety or panic, in extreme cases, both can manifest in physical symptoms and affect heart, digestive and joint health, as well as overall quality of life.
+Symptoms include heart palpitations, sweating/flushing, headache and backache, fatigue, restlessness, digestive issues like diarrhea and nausea, and difficulty sleeping and concentrating, as well as an onslaught of negative thoughts and fears.